RESEARCH STARTER

 Modern Detectors

-Many modern studies of gamma decay use solid-state detectors which take advantage of the fact that silicon and germanium crystals can be grown with very small amounts of impurities.
+Many modern studies of gamma decay use solid-state detectors, which take advantage of the fact that silicon and germanium crystals can be grown with very small amounts of impurities.
 If the crystals are carefully prepared, they will become conductors when radiation knocks electrons off the atoms in the regions containing the impurities.
 Once again, the number of electrons produced depends on the energy of the gamma that originated them.
 The crystal is placed between electrodes with a large voltage across them, and the electrodes collect the electrons produced by the gamma.

 Modern detectors produce a pulse of electrons—an electric current—the strength of which is proportional to the energy of the radioactive decay particle that produced it.
-This current pulse is amplified and its size determined to study the energy of the decay particle that produced it.
+This current pulse is amplified, and its size determined to study the energy of the decay particle that produced it.
 Such studies typically involve several stages of amplification during which the researcher must be careful not to alter the shape of the current pulses he or she is studying.
-The pulses are then fed into a device called a multichannel analyzer, which sorts them according to their strength and which stores each pulse as a count in a series of electronic bins.
+The pulses are then fed into a device called a multichannel analyzer, which sorts them according to their strength and stores each pulse as a count in a series of electronic bins.
 The bins can be displayed to show the number of counts received at each energy level.
 Called a spectrum of the decay, the result is used to identify the nucleus that emitted the decay product.
 In modern systems, the multichannel analyzer is replaced by a dedicated computer that automatically identifies the energy of the decay and, in many cases, can tell the researcher which nucleus produced it.
 Such systems have memories stored with data on energies and half-lives of numerous radioactive decays that have been accumulated since World War II and carefully tabulated.

 Radiation detectors and their associated counting systems have become smaller and more rugged.
 Studies of radioactive decays were once conducted only in laboratories; however, portable systems can now be taken into the field and are found, for example, at petroleum drilling sites.
 Detection systems are frequently carried into space and have been used in studies of the cosmic radiation and numerous other phenomena.
 The more sensitive systems used in radioactive dating are still confined to the laboratory, as they must be protected from the radiation in the environment produced by cosmic radiation and by radiation from common minerals.